elenasinel/tech-week/docs/mentors-brief.md

 **ENTREPRENEURS**

-Some knowledge of business models, pitching and marketing - your expertise will be vital throughout the building process, particularly when teams will be finalising their pitch decks to post on Devpost and getting ready for the demo and presentation in front of judges.
+Some knowledge of business models, pitching and marketing - your expertise will be vital throughout the building process, particularly when teams will be finalising their pitch decks to post on Devpost for Round 1 judging (deadline 24 May) and getting ready for the demo and presentation in front of judges at Cogx2019 on 12 June.

-Teams will have 3 minutes to pitch and 2 minutes to respond to Judges' questions.

-Since we often lack design thinkers, you may end up roaming around more than one teams.

 **When we need you:** Please check with the school you signed up to volunteer at

+Please check this [Hackathon Guide](https://london-tech-week-hack.netlify.com/) for more info on Challenges, Resources, Data Sets etc

 ## **WHAT’S IN IT FOR YOU?**